philippbayer/blerg/content/posts/2023_10_17_Transformers_on_ROCM/index.md

 P.P.P.S.: Some errors I encountered:

-`python3.10/site-packages/torch/lib/libtorch_cpu.so: undefined symbol: roctracer_next_record, version ROCTRACER_4.1`: this happened when I installed the wrong PyTorch version for the wrong ROCm.
-Make sure the index-url's ROCm version is close to the ROCm offered by Setonix, and that you're loading the right module version.
+`python3.10/site-packages/torch/lib/libtorch_cpu.so: undefined symbol: roctracer_next_record, version ROCTRACER_4.1` - this one is funny, at the time of this writing there are no results on Google for this error.
+Tells you how much AMD is used in production!
+For me this happened when I installed the wrong PyTorch version for the wrong ROCm.
+Make sure the index-url's ROCm version is close to the ROCm loaded by Setonix, and that you're loading the right module version.

 `Device-side assertion t >= 0 && t < n_classes' failed.` - in my training data, I started my class labels with a random large number instead of zero.
 I replaced class-labels all by a counter starting from 0.